 Consumer confidence in India is at an all-time low, as per the RBI’s May 2021 round of the Consumer Confidence Survey.
-The Indian consumers’ assessment of the current situation, as well as their expectations from the future, are more pessimistic than ever in the second wave of the pandemic.
+The Indian consumers’ assessment of the current situation, as well as their expectations for the future, are more pessimistic than ever in the second wave of the pandemic.

-While aggregate supply hasn’t been impacted to the degree it was during the same time last year, the greatest toll of the current wave has been an erosion in demand, characterized by loss of mobility, decreased discretionary spending and rampant unemployment.
+While aggregate supply hasn’t been impacted to the degree it was during the same time last year, the greatest toll of the current wave has been an erosion in demand, characterized by loss of mobility, decreased discretionary spending, and rampant unemployment.
 The situation has not improved by accumulating inventory, which locks cash flow and hurts all participants in the economy.

 Considering these factors, here are some key strategies, that FMCG companies must focus on over the coming months: